 Successfully lobbying for opening of Bugoma forest boundaries: AFIEGO and our SBFC partners started advocating for opening of the Bugoma forest boundaries by Uganda's Ministry of Lands in 2020.
 We demanded that the boundaries are opened with independent oversight to ensure credible results.
 A 2020 commitment to open the boundaries was made by the Ministry of Lands and National Forestry Authority (NFA).
 In January 2021, we met with Ministry of Lands officials to determine how the boundary opening would be carried out with citizen participation.
-Commitments were made by the Ministry of Lands officials to determine how the boundary (ULS), religious leaders and others in the boundary opening exercise.
+Commitments were made by the Ministry of Lands to involve the SBFC, Institution of Surveyors, Uganda Law Society (ULS), religious leaders and others in the boundary opening exercise.
 In October 2021, AFIEGO and the SBFC once again met with the Ministry of Lands to discuss the progress of the boundary opening exercise.
 The ministry committed to begin opening the boundaries in November 2021, a commitment that was kept.
 However, stakeholders such as the SBFC were not involved in the boundary opening exercise, which could hurt the credibility of the boundary opening results.